sh-nishonov/sh-nishonov/README.md

-### Hi there, I'm Jesse - aka [codeSTACKr][website] 👋
+### Hi there, I'm Shohjahon.

-## I'm a Husband, Father, Developer, and Teacher!!
+## I'm a Husband, Father and Engineer.

-- 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]!
+- 🔭 I'm fond of Machine Learning and Deep Learning
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning [MLOps][mlops]
-- 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2020 Goals: Contribute more to Open Source projects and write more blog posts
-- ⚡ Fun fact: I love to draw and play guitar / drums

 ### Connect with me: